Equilibrium configurations for generalized Frenkel-Kontorova models on quasicrystals

 Then

-The purpose of this paper is to show that equilibrium configurations exist of any type for generalized Frenkel-Kontorova models on quasicrystals.
+In this paper I will show that equilibrium configurations exist of general types for generalized Frenkel-Kontorova models on quasicrystals.
 The word ``quasicrystal'' is generally taken to describe a type of crystal which exhibits a non-periodic structure \cite{lifshitz:What}.
 The first such material was discovered by Shechtman \cite{schechtman}.
-Although their structure is non-periodic, their atomic structure has long-range interactions and exhibits a great deal of symmetry and self-similarity.
+Although their structure is non-periodic, their atomic structure has long-range interactions and in many well-known cases they exhibit a great deal of symmetry and self-similarity.

-The usual mathematical models for these materials are aperiodic Delone sets (see \S \ref{sec:Delone} for a definition) and/or aperiodic tilings.
-Delone sets and tilings offer views which are dual to each other.
+The usual mathematical models for these materials are aperiodic Delone sets and/or aperiodic tilings.
+A \textbf{Delone set} $\Lambda\subset \mathbb{R}^d$ is a discrete subset of $\mathbb{R}^d$ satisfying two conditions: \begin{description} \item[Uniform discreteness] There exists an $r_\Lambda>0$ such that any closed ball $B_{r_\Lambda}$ of radius $r_\Lambda$ centered anywhere in $\mathbb{R}^d$ intersects at most one point of $\Lambda$.
+This is also called the \textbf{packing radius}; \item[Relative denseness] There exists a $R_\Lambda > 0$ such that any closed ball $B_{R_\Lambda}$ of radius $R_\Lambda$ centered anywhere in $\mathbb{R}^d$ intersects at least one point of $\Lambda$.
+This is also called the \textbf{covering radius}. \end{description} Delone sets and tilings offer views which are dual to each other.
 For example, the Delaunay triangulation defined by a Delone set defines a tiling with the same properties that the Delone set has.
 Conversely, given a tiling, the center of mass of each tile gives a Delone set with the same properties as the tiling.

-Well known examples of the typed of tilings/sets which will be relevant here include: \begin{itemize} \item The Fibonacci and Thue-Morse tilings in one dimension, \item the Penrose tiling and the Ammann-Beenker tilings in two dimensions, \item icosahedral tilings in three dimensions. \end{itemize} Two common properties for all the examples listed above are that they are repetitive and have finite local complexity (see \S \ref{sec:Delone} for definitions), which are reasonable properties to assume for models of quasicrystals.
+Well known examples of the typed of tilings/sets which will be relevant here include: \begin{itemize} \item The Fibonacci and Thue-Morse tilings in one dimension, \item the Penrose tiling and the Ammann-Beenker tilings in two dimensions, \item icosahedral tilings in three dimensions, \end{itemize} see \cite{BG:book1} for more details on these and many more examples.
+Two common properties for all the examples listed above are that they are repetitive and have finite local complexity (see \S \ref{sec:Delone} for definitions), which are reasonable properties to assume for models of quasicrystals.
 This paper will deal exclusively with Delone sets, but if the reader is more comfortable with tilings, then the reader can think of tilings.